PainBro/docker-mysql-tutorial/README.md

 docker exec -it mysql-container mysql -uroot -pmysqlpass
 ```

+Once we have that done, our terminal that will open into a mysql command prompt which we can use normal mysql commands on.

 ## Step FIN - Stopping your container
 Now that we are done using our container, we can stop it so that it wont use any resources on our computer